 - Local car enthusiasts bring their cars and meet at Freshfields Village from 9-11 a.m. the third Saturday of every month for car talk, Java Java coffee and general socializing.
 All are welcome.
 Contact Bruce Stemerman at email@example.com for more information.

 Night Heron Quilters

 - This is the local division of Charleston’s Cobblestone Quilters Guild which fosters the art and design of quilting.
 They meet the first Tuesday of each month (year-round) at 7 p.m., rotating among their member’s homes on both Kiawah and Seabrook islands.
 The Night Heron group also has a community outreach component, participating in the Guild’s outreach projects each year in addition to working on prayer quilts and Quilts of Valor.
 For information, contact Kathy Cassidy at 843-768-4658.

 Sea Islands Parkinson’s Support Group

-- The Sea Islands Parkinson’s Support Group (SIPS) meets monthly at Church of Our Saviour, 4416 Betsy Kerrison Parkway, Johns Island.
-Those diagnosed with PD, whether full- or part-time residents, as well as their Care Partners are welcome.
-Sessions will be informal, with perhaps a guest speaker from time-to-time.
-If there is interest, a separate group for Care Partners may evolve as well.
-Sessions are open to all, although the main focus is on residents of Kiawah, Seabrook, Johns and Wadmalaw islands.
-There are no dues, and RSVPs are not required.Read this detailed article to learn more about this support group.
-For questions, contact Floyd DeAndrade at firstname.lastname@example.org.
+- This group meets the third Thursday of every month at 2:30 p.m. at Church of Our Saviour.
+Those diagnosed with PD, as well as their Care Partners, are welcome.
+Sessions are informal, and may include a guest speaker from time-to-time.
+Meetings are open to all, although the main focus is on residents of Kiawah, Seabrook, Johns and Wadmalaw islands.
+There are no dues and RSVPs are not required.
+Contact Floyd DeAndrade at firstname.lastname@example.org.